LEADERSHIP - The change agent

 There is a strong emphasis on honing the skills required for effective communication through group and pair work, role play, practice and discussion.
 Individual coaching is provided to participants during workshops and through the Programme-long mentoring support system.
 We examine how successful leaders tell good stories, how they shape the narrative.

 Since we are confident that a leader stands or falls by the decisions they take, the Programme looks closely at decision-making, with a focus on those participants take (or don't take) themselves over the year.
-We provide support through the mentoring system and via the online Personal Log system for the exercise of choice, gauging the personal, organisational and relational assets brought to bear at the point of selection.
-The Log structure is then used in mentoring sessions to reflect on the process; whether a decision was a good or bad one.
-Case studies are used to examine real world decision making in the cultural, commercial and political spheres; often a pertinent question is "When did things start to go wrong?".
-What was awry in the governance, leadership and management radar?
+We provide support for the exercise of choice, gauging the personal, organisational and relational assets brought to bear at the point of selection.
+The MRL mentoring and coaching support system is focused on this and has helped a number of participants gain promotion or secure new jobs.

 7. SEIZING OPPORTUNITIES